 “How will I ever be able to have intercourse?”

-If you’ve struggled with pelvic pain it’s likely that this question is very familiar to you — anxiety around intercourse is normal in these situations.
+If you’ve struggled with pain during sex or other types of pelvic or sexual pain it’s likely that this question is very familiar to you — anxiety around intercourse is normal in these situations.
 (Unless of course you’ve been pushing all thoughts of sex and intimacy out of your mind since your symptoms began.)